Reducing Alcohol-Related Harms and Non-medication Approaches to Unhealthy Alcohol Use

 Overview

-This 90-minute case-based discussion presented by Dr. Devora Keller discusses best practices on integrating non-medication treatments for AUD involving philosophies around reducing alcohol-related harms into various healthcare settings.
-This course is not eligible for credit.
+This case-based discussion presented by Dr. Devora Keller discusses best practices on integrating non-medication treatments for AUD involving philosophies around reducing alcohol-related harms into various healthcare settings.
+It identified key strategies healthcare providers could bring to their practice to improve patient outcomes.

 The target audience for this intermediate level activity includes: Prescribers of all types